rollmug/directus-mysql-template/README.md

 **Configure your Directus/MySQL setup:**

 1. Within the directus-mysql-template directory, run `npm install`
 2. Lastly, run `npm start`.
-The wizard will walk you through the config.
+The wizard will walk you through the config, and automatically launch all services for you.

 *Note that you'll only have to do these two steps the first time you run this.*

-### Running Docker Compose
+### Starting/stopping with Docker Compose

-Now that you've configured your install, you can run the following commands from within the same directory:
+To **stop** your running services, simply run `docker compose down` in your terminal from within the project directory.
+All services will be stopped.

+To **restart** your stopped services, you can let the helper app do it for you:

+`npm start`

+Or you can follow this sequence:

 `docker compose up mysql -d`

-Wait 20-30 seconds (for MySQL to boot), then type:
+Then wait 10-20 seconds (for MySQL to boot), then type:

 `docker compose up -d`